btipling/fe/README.md

 ## Usage:

 fe finds files by unicode alpha-numeric characters.
 It works much like IntelliJ's fuzzy file opener.
-Searches start matching at word start, stop matching until the next word.
+Searches start matching at word start, and on match failure stop matching until the next word.
 Words are separated by non-alphanumeric characters.

 This finds main.rs because `m` matches the first word of `main` and `rs` matches the extension from the start.
 ```sh